Hyde Park, Los Angeles: 2000

+Mexican was the most common ancestry.
+Mexico and El Salvador were the most common foreign places of birth.

 2008

 The median household income in 2008 dollars was $39,460, considered average for both the city and county.
 The percentage of households earning $20,000 or less was high, compared to the county at large.
 The average household size of 2.8 people was also average.
 Renters occupied 53.3% of the housing units, and homeowners occupied the rest.

 2016

 According to the 2016 United States Census Bureau American Community Survey the demographics of the Hyde Park neighborhood was 56.80% African American, and 48.6% were Hispanic of any race.